Culture of Portugal: Theater

+In the late 19th century, two Portuguese playwrights of Goan descent, Lucasinho Ribeiro and João Agostinho Fernandes, emerged as leading figures for introducing tiatr, a musical theatre based on Portuguese theatre "teatro".
+Ribeiro was the first to introduce the art form in Bombay, British India, and later in Assagão, Portuguese Goa.

 As far as the 20th century is concerned, it's worth noticing Bernardo Santareno's (1920–1980) work.
 His most famous play is "O Judeu", based upon the life of António José da Silva, mentioned above.
 Santareno also wrote "A Promessa" (1957), "O Crime da Aldeia Velha" (1959) and "Anunciação" (1962).
 Most of his plays deal with universal questions such as liberty, oppression and discrimination.

 Born in 1926, Luís de Sttau Monteiro (1926–1993) wrote several plays, some of them portraying and criticising Portuguese society of his time.
 His most famous play is "Felizmente Há Luar" (1961), which is a strong criticism of the political context of that time (dictatorship – Estado Novo).
 "O Barão" (1965), "A Guerra Santa" (1967) and "Sua Excelência" (1971) were also written by Sttau Monteiro.

 In the 20th century, theatre in Portugal became more popular with the "Revista" – a comical and satirical form of theatre.
 It is a creative way of expressing one's ideas as well as criticising political and social problems.
 The most important actors who performed this form of theatre in the 20th century were Vasco Santana (1898–1958), Beatriz Costa (1907–1996) and Ivone Silva (1935–1987).
 Nowadays it is worth mentioning Maria João Abreu, José Raposo and Fernando Mendes, who perform this form of theatre at the well known "Parque Mayer" (a theatre district in Lisbon where the "Revista" used to be performed).

 Important Portuguese actors include Ruy de Carvalho, Eunice Muñoz, Rui Mendes, Irene Cruz and Luís Miguel Cintra.

 In later years, theatre in Portugal has developed into many other forms as in any other European country.
 Almost every repertoire can be seen in Portugal.
 Many companies have the works of Shakespeare, Molière, Brecht, Becket or Chekhov, and Portuguese classic and modern authors on their repertoire.
 Other companies show more experimental projects.
 All this makes the theatre repertoire very varied.
 Some of the most important professional theatre companies nowadays are: Teatro da Cornucópia, Teatro da Comuna, Teatro Aberto, Teatro Meridional, Teatro da Garagem, Companhia de Teatro de Almada, Companhia Teatral do Chiado, A Barraca, Teatro dos Aloés, Teatro Praga, Artistas Unidos, Seiva Trupe, As boas raparigas, ACTA, among many others.